Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Introduction

 \section{Introduction}

-Media is created by humans, for humans: to tell stories that educate, entertain, inform, market products or call us to action.
-When we watch a commercial, TV show or film, the onscreen characters shape our point of view by providing a window into the narrative.
+\IEEEPARstart{M}{edia} is created by humans, for humans: to tell stories that educate, entertain, inform, or call us to action.
+When we watch a TV series or a movie, the onscreen characters shape our point of view by providing a window into the narrative.
 These characters advance the plot and play a vital role in effective storytelling~\cite{cohen2001defining}.
+Advances in machine learning can help automatically identify the ``\textit{who, where}, and \textit{when}'' in a story and help build a computational understanding of character representations, portrayal, and behavior in media content~\cite{somandepalli2021computational}.
+Such research methods and tools can also contribute to other application domains such as understanding social interactions in video \cite{vicol2018moviegraphs}, automatic video captioning \cite{rohrbach2017generating} and developing computational narratology~\cite{kim-2017}.

-Advances in machine learning can help automatically identify \textit{who, where} and \textit{when} to further our understanding of character portrayals and behaviors in media content.
-Character-level analysis offers numerous applications for an array of stakeholders: from content creators and curators to media scholars and consumers.
-Consider video streaming platforms which are able to tailor recommendations based on the cast of characters and the settings in which they appear~\cite{el2020towards}.
-Social media scholars and content creators can easily research TV and film trends and use character on-screen presence to shed light on a variety of relevant topics such as diversity and inclusion in casting~\cite{guha2015gender}.
-This research can also directly influence other fields such as understanding social interactions in videos \cite{vicol2018moviegraphs} and automatic video captioning \cite{rohrbach2017generating}.
+Character-level analysis of media content is of interest to a variety of stakeholders -- from content creators and curators to engineers, media scholars and consumers.
+Consider, for example, video streaming platforms, which are able to tailor recommendations based on the cast of characters and the settings in which they appear~\cite{el2020towards}.
+Another example, particularly for content curators, is the \textit{X-ray} feature~\cite{x-ray} on Amazon's Prime Video platform.
+Aimed at viewers that want to learn more about who they are watching, X-ray, among other things, identifies the cast and characters in some Prime Video content, enriching overall user experience.
+The automated tools also allow media scholars and content creators to conduct large-scale studies of media trends such as in TV shows, movies, and advertisements, using character on-screen presence to shed light on a variety of relevant topics such as diversity and inclusion in representation and portrayals~\cite{somandepalli2021computational,guha2015gender}.